philipperemy/instant-music-playlist-downloader/README.md

 ## Download the musics

-All what you have to do is to have a file listing the songs (one name per line) and specify the output directory, like this:
+Have a file listing the songs (one name per line) ready and specify the output directory:

 ```
 python3 download.py list_songs/french_song_listing/songs.txt /tmp/music
 ```

-This script will download all the musics in the playlist in the current folder.
-To check the progression, simply run:
+This script will download all the musics contained in this playlist in the target directory.
+To check the logs, simply run:

 ```
 tail -f /tmp/mylog